 It’s not totally surprising that these classic healthy foods hold such a powerful nutrient, right?
 So, here is how the pros and the pres are connected: our microbiome loves a dose of probiotics to increase the healthy gut flora, and becomes even happier when we consume prebiotic fiber to feed the gut flora, allowing it to flourish and improve overall gut health.

-So grab a bottle of Canvas and start feeling the difference a healthy gut can make.
+So grab a bottle of Canvas and start feeling the difference a happy, balanced gut can make.